-XP: You gain rejectomancer experience points for surviving rejection.
-Things like rejection letters, bad reviews, and other types of criticism add to your point total.
-Awesome things like acceptance letters and good reviews also add to your point total (because nothing makes you stronger like success).
-Making stupid mistakes, like not following submission guidelines or publicly responding to a negative review (maybe the biggest mistake an author can make) deduct rejectomancy points, possibly undoing all your hard work.
+XP: You gain rejectomancer experience points by submitting work and surviving rejection.
+Rejection letters, long waits, and story withdrawals add to your point total.
+Awesome things like acceptance letters and contest wins also add to your total (because nothing makes you stronger like success).

 Resistance: This indicates the relative thickness of the rejectomancer defenses against rejection.
 Below is a more detailed summary of the rejectomancer at various milestone levels.

 So, how do you get that precious rejectomancer XP?
 By doing things that writers do: submitting your work, getting rejection letters, getting acceptance letters, and so on.
-But hold on there; you can also lose rejectomancer XP for FTFFD (failure to follow fucking directions) and SSD (special snowflake disorder) when it comes to things like submission guidelines.
-Here’s a short list of way to gain and lose points with links to the posts covering each topic.
-I’ll be updating this table as I add more posts.
+Here’s a list of ways to gain XP with links to the posts covering most of these topics.
+I’ll update this table as I add more posts.